anoma/juvix-docs/docs/reference/language/fixity.md

 # Operator Fixity

-Fixity declarations define the precedence and associativity of operators.
-They can be declared before the operator is defined, using one of the following forms:
+A fixity declaration, introduced by the `syntax` keyword followed by `fixity`, defines an operator's precedence and associativity.
+The syntax varies based on the operator's arity, associativity, and precedence.

-- Arity declaration:
+- Arity declaration of an operator with no precedence or associativity:

 ```juvix
 syntax fixitiy <operatorName> := <arity>;